Direct links to:

 As is the case for recognised refugees and temporarily admitted persons, the cantons receive a global lump sum from the federal government to accommodate and look after those who have been admitted.
 It is for the cantons to decide whether or how much they wish to compensate private individuals for providing accommodation.

 What is meant by cantonal allocation?

-Your application to obtain protection status ‘S’ is handled by the State Secretariat for Migration (SEM).
-After SEM decides whether or not you are entitled to temporary protection, you will be allocated to one of Switzerland's 26 cantons.
-From then on, that canton will be responsible for your living accommodation and other care or, if you have been refused temporary protection, for your departure from Switzerland.
+The State Secretariat for Migration (SEM) will allocate you to one of the 26 Swiss cantons (Art.
+74 Abs.
+1 AsylA).
+This canton is then responsible for your accommodation and other care – or for your departure from Switzerland if you are refused temporary protection.
 The canton is also responsible for the payment of social welfare benefits, if necessary, to cover your basic daily needs in Switzerland.

 What canton will I be allocated to and how will I be informed?

 Asylum seekers and persons in the ‘S’ procedure are allocated to cantons according to a distribution ratio.
 Each canton will receive a number of persons with protection status ‘S’ in proportion to its population.
 On the day you register at one of the six federal asylum centres, SEM will decide which canton you are allocated to, based on the distribution ratio, and tell you in person.
-You will also receive written notification of your cantonal allocation decision together with your ‘S’ decision either directly at the centre or later by post.
+You will receive written notification of your ‘S’ decision either directly at the centre or later by post.

 Do I have a say in the cantonal allocation?